LarryGensch/SwiftDefaults/README.md

 With a little effort, this could be improved to create "fat" frameworks instead of requiring separate frameworks for each build configuration.

+To use this framework with an existing project, here are the steps required:

 1. Add `SwiftDefaults` as a submodule with:

         $ git submodule add <this-repository-url>

 2. Open the `SwiftDefaults` folder, and drag the `.xcodeproj` file into your app's project.
-This needs to be added somewhere within your target project to have it in your dependencies.
+This needs to be added somewhere within your target project to allow it to be accessible in your dependencies.

 3. In your target's `Build Phases` panel, add the `SwifDefaults.framework` to the `Target Dependencies`